Notice of Opposition Trademark

 There are many steps to obtaining a trademark, and sometimes, even if a trademark application is approved by the U.S. Patent and Trademark Office (USPTO), it still may not register.
-One potential complication can arise if another party files a Notice of Opposition against a trademark with the Trademark Trial and Appeal Board (TTAB), claiming that the trademark should not be granted.
+One potential complication can arise if another party takes action against a trademark with the Trademark Trial and Appeal Board (TTAB), claiming that the trademark should not be granted.

 What is a TTAB Opposition?